uetchy/prelude.js/README.md

 If the option is not set will be initialized with this setting automatically.

     animate: false, /* true => Using .animate, false => Doesn't use */
-    interval: 20, /* The update frequency of the timer. */
     smart_naz: true, /* Locate <img> and <audio> and add automatically to preload query. */
     auto_assets: true, /* Preparing HTML for preloader automatically. */
     auto_hide: true, /* To fade-out preploader when preloaded all of resources. */
+    hide_speed: 1000, /* Fade-out speed */
     show_text: true, /* Show loading text. */
     loading_text: ":percent %", /* :percent is replaced by the rate of progression. */
-    animation: { // For :animate
+    animation: {
+      interval: 20, /* The update frequency of the timer. */
       speed: 1000 /* Animation speed(milli seconds) */
     }